Department of Social Medicine and Health Policy, 1980–1984 and earlier

 Dr. Paul Farmer and Dr. Anne Becker

 In the spring of 2009, Jim Yong Kim was named president of Dartmouth College.
 Paul Farmer, Maude and Lillian Presley Professor of Social Medicine, was named chair of the Department of Global Health and Social Medicine effective July 1, 2009.
-On December 16, 2010, Harvard announced the awarding of the Kolokotrones University Professorship to Paul Farmer, adding him to the 23 of Harvard's 12,000 faculty members who hold university professorships.
+On December 16, 2010, Harvard announced the awarding of the Kolokotrones University Professorship to Paul Farmer, making him the 23rd of Harvard's 12,000 faculty members to hold a university professorship.
 Dr. Farmer is the first incumbent of this seat, which was established through a gift from Wendy and Theo Kolokotrones, MBA ’70.
-On May 31, 2011, Anne Becker, Vice Chair of the Department, was named the Maude and Lillian Presley Professor of Global Health and Social Medicine.
-In addition to Paul Farmer, Leon Eisenberg, and Arthur Kleinman each bore the Presley name during their careers in this department.
+On May 31, 2011, Anne Becker, Vice Chair of the Department (2009-2016), was named the Maude and Lillian Presley Professor of Global Health and Social Medicine.
+In addition to Paul Farmer, Leon Eisenberg and Arthur Kleinman each bore the Presley name during their careers in this department.

 Dr. Jim Yong Kim moves to the World Bank